 5.31.8 High latency communication

-Functions for High latency communication may be used to handle mobile terminated (MT) communication with UEs being unreachable while using power saving functions as specified in clause 5.31.7 .
+Functions for High latency communication may be used to handle mobile terminated (MT) communication with UEs being unreachable while using power saving functions as specified in clause 5.31.7 or due to discontinous coverage as described in clause 5.4.X.
 "High latency" refers to the initial response time before normal exchange of packets is established.
 That is, the time it takes before a UE has woken up from its power saving state and responded to an initial downlink packet or signal.

 When a NR RedCap UE requests to use the power saving functions as specified in clause 5.31.7, then the AMF may, based on local policy, reroute the Registration Request to another AMF that supports High latency communication as specified in clause 6.3.5.

-High latency communication is supported by extended buffering of downlink data in the UPF, SMF or NEF when a UE is using power saving functions in CM-IDLE state or in RRC-INACTIVE state and the UE is not reachable.
+High latency communication is supported by extended buffering of downlink data in the UPF, SMF or NEF when a UE is using power saving functions in CM-IDLE state or in RRC-INACTIVE state, or when the UE is using a satellite access with discontinous coverage, and the UE is not reachable.
 For UPF anchored PDU sessions the SMF configures during AN release or when NG-RAN indicates via the AMF the UE is in extended DRX for RRC-INACTIVE, the UPF with user data Forwarding Action Rule and user data Buffering Action Rule according to TS 29.244 [65].
 The rules include instructions whether UPF buffering applies or the user data shall be forwarded to the SMF for buffering in the SMF.
 For NEF anchored PDU sessions only extended buffering in the NEF is supported in this release of the specification.
 During the Network Triggered Service Request procedure or Mobile Terminated Data Transport procedures when using Control Plane CIoT 5GS Optimisation, the AMF provides an Estimated Maximum Wait Time to the SMF if the SMF indicates the support of extended buffering.
 The SMF determines the Extended Buffering Time based on the received Estimated Maximum Wait Time or local configuration.
 The handling is e.g. specified in the Network Triggered Service Request procedure, clauses 4.2.3.3, 4.2.6, 4.24.2 and 4.25.5 of TS 23.502 [3].

 High latency communication is also supported through notification procedures.
 The following procedures are available based on different monitoring events: